brillout/wildcard-api/docs/custom-vs-generic.template.md

   is a common practice.
   There is a frontend team developing the frontend, and a backend team developing the backend.
-  If the API is developed by the backend team then a custom API is of no use.
+  If the API is developed by the backend team then a generic API is required.
   (Because the API is not developed hand-in-hand with the frontend, see [Tight development](#tight-development).)
   Alternatively, you can set up an API server:
   A server that provides an API and that has unrestricted access to the database.